This is not intended to be legal advice and is based on the most recent laws and executive orders available as of 5/11/2026.

-Every employee is entitled to fair treatment in the workplace.
-Yet many individuals face sexual orientation discrimination.
-In fact, one in four LGBTQ+ employees in the U.S. said they’ve experienced discrimination and harassment at work.
-What counts as discrimination in the workplace may be broader than you expect.
-If you’ve experienced discrimination, consult a trusted discrimination attorney, Michelle Cimino.
-She will help you go through the complaint process in New York and, if applicable, federally, to help you recover damages.
+Every employee is entitled to protection from unlawful discrimination in the workplace.
+Yet one in four LGBTQ+ employees in the U.S. said they’ve experienced discrimination and harassment at work.
+What counts as sexual orientation discrimination in the workplace may be broader than you expect.
+If you believe you’ve experienced discrimination, consult a trusted employment law attorney, Michelle Cimino.
+She can help you navigate the complaint process in New York and, if applicable, at the federal level to pursue any available compensation.

 What Is Sexual Orientation Discrimination?

-Sexual orientation discrimination occurs when someone faces unfair treatment because of their actual or perceived sexual orientation, such as identifying as gay, lesbian, or bisexual, among others.
-Discrimination is prohibited in employment and the workplace, as well as in housing and education, among others.
+Sexual orientation discrimination occurs when someone faces less favorable treatment because of their actual or perceived sexual orientation, such as identifying as gay, lesbian, or bisexual, among others.
+Discrimination is prohibited in employment and the workplace.
+It’s also barred in areas such as housing, education, and public accommodations.

 Examples of sexual orientation discrimination in the workplace include: